|Dear USP Students,|

-The emergency grant application is open and can be accessed here.
-If you have any questions, please, email
+The Fall 2020 Emergency Grant Application is now open.
+If you have any questions, please, email firstname.lastname@example.org.

 All appointments with Valeria have been moved to virtual (phone or video) appointments through March 30, 2020.
 We continue to be committed to providing access and support to you during this ever-evolving time.
 You can schedule an appointment with Valeria here.
 Please email Valeria email@example.com if these slots do not work with your schedule and if you have any questions or concerns.

 During this Shelter-in-Place period, all scheduled appointments will be held over the phone and/or Zoom.
 If you’re new to counseling (and not in crisis), or would like to schedule a follow up appointment, call one of these confidential voicemail boxes:

 -Dr. Diana Pena (510) 664-7483

 Let’s Talk is a casual consult with a licensed mental health provider, which can help you explore resources and discuss how counseling might be helpful.
 Reserve a 25-minute consult slot at this link: https://www.wejoinin.com/USPmentalhealth.